frtennis1/d4dFoober/README.md

 # d4dFoober
 2015 D4D Comp Project -- Food Sharing

+## Members
-Francisco Rivera
+-Francisco Rivera

-Richard Ouyang
+-Richard Ouyang

-Melissa Yu
+-Melissa Yu

-Ted Zhu
+-Ted Zhu

-Liberating food.
+## Goals

+To provide a marketplace that allows for the sharing of quality food at reasonable pricing.